iva2k/svelte-blank-20221125/CREATING.md

 Since Tauri has no iOS/Android build support (it's in development), we can use Capacitor \#2 to bridge that gap.
 Once Tauri implements iOS/Android build support, we can revisit \#2, and keep Capacitor just for \#1.

-We will target QR code scanning as a very usefull feature for \#1.
+We will target Geolocation example as a very usefull feature for \#1.

 #### Setup